How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Motivation

-Building on this body of research, our study examines the relationship between personality, cognitive capability, and problem-solving performance among practitioners and SE students.
-By combining validated psychological instruments such as standard personality test with reasoning and problem-solving tasks, our study moves beyond isolated measures of human traits toward a holistic understanding of how individual differences affect analytical performance in software contexts.
-Comparing students and practitioners provides insight into how experience interacts with personality and cognitive capability in shaping problem-solving performance.
-The results contribute to ongoing HCSE discussions on integrating human aspects into SE research and education, emphasizing that improving software practice also requires understanding the people who perform it.
+Building on the existing body of research, our study examines the relationship between personality, cognitive capability, and problem-solving accuracy among practitioners and students.
+By combining validated psychological instruments such as a standard personality test with reasoning and problem-solving tasks, our study moves beyond isolated measures of human traits toward a holistic understanding of how individual differences affect analytical performance in software contexts.
+Comparing students and practitioners provides insight into how personality and cognitive capability interact in shaping problem-solving accuracy.
+The results contribute to ongoing HCSE discussions on integrating human aspects into SE research and education, highlighting that improving software practice also requires understanding the people who perform it.